aaronbloomfield/ccc/hws/tokens/index.md

 Submission 1: You must deploy the two smart contracts to our private Ethereum blockchain.
 It's fine if you deploy it a few times to test it.
 The contract addresses of these deployments are in the `tokens.py` file that you submit.

-Submission 2: You will need to upload your cryptocurrency logo (properly named!) to the `cclogos/` directory on Collab, and your three NFT images (also properly named!) to the `ipfs/` directory on Collab.
+Submission 2: You will need to upload your cryptocurrency logo (properly named!) to the `cclogos/` directory on Canvas, and your three NFT images (also properly named!) to the `ipfs/` directory on Canvas.

 Submission 3: You need to send me exactly 10.0 of your token cryptocurrency, and also one of your NFTs.
-The address to send that to is on the Collab landing page.
+The address to send that to is on the Canvas landing page.
 The transaction hashes of these go into the `tokens.py` file.

 Submission 4: You need to create an NFT on the course-wide NFT manager.